Product icon Help book icon Video Mill : User's Guide

 How to Use the Green Screen Filter

 These Instructions assume you have a basic understanding of how Video Mill works and how to create a basic Media Item with a Filter.
-Image samples are screen shots from actual Media Screens.
-Your results will vary based on the quality of your green screen backdrop.
+Image samples are screen shots above are from actual Media Screens.
+Your results will vary based on the quality of your green screen backdrop (see Green Screen Tips section below).
 You can test this procedure using the Green Screen Girl image (Figure 1).
 Right click on the image and pick Save Image As from the context menu.
 Then you can drop the file into Video Mill and try out green screening.

 This procedure is a one-time set-up task for a Media Item.
 The next time you want to play the green screen video, you will simply click Play.